Why are All Electronics Made in China? Can It Change?

 I see this question a lot on different forums, but it is not true that all electronics are made in China.

-Certainly, a big part can be considered as electronics made in China, but countries like Mexico, Taiwan and Malaysia are also in business.
+Indeed, a big part can be considered electronics made in China, but countries like Mexico, Taiwan, and Malaysia are also in business.

 Have a look at the graph above.
 Taiwan increased its electronic exports to the USA by 23%

 Thailand and Vietnam did by 24% and 11%, respectively.

-Countries like Mexico, Canada, Japan and Germany, while they’ve seen a decreased in their amount of electronic exports to the US, they still remain in the top 10 of countries the US gets electronics from.
+While countries like Mexico, Canada, Japan, and Germany have seen a decrease in their electronic exports to the US, they remain in the top 10 countries the US gets electronics from.

-However, considering that China still remains the top exporter of electronics to the US – 42% of US electronic exports are from China- It’s understandable why some believe all we have are Chinese electronics.
+However, China remains the top exporter of electronics to the US – 42% of US electronic exports are from China- It’s understandable why some believe all we have are Chinese electronics.

 The more accurate question is, why are most electronics made in China?

 - After Mao, China was stuck with a lot of impoverished people.
 Deng Xiao Ping started to open up China to the west, luring them with low labor costs.

-2. The China government played their hand well, by only allowing foreign firms to set up in China if they did so in the form of a Joint Venture with a Chinese partner, and agree to disclose technology; the first electronics made in China started coming to life.
+2. The China government played their hand well by only allowing foreign firms to set up in China if they did so in the form of a Joint Venture with a Chinese partner and agreed to disclose technology; the first electronics made in China started coming to life.

-3. Most Western firms could not resist the temptation of having their electronics made in China at low cost.
-That’s how a whole generation of workers and engineers in China got trained.
+3. Most Western firms could not resist the temptation of having their electronics made in China at a low cost.
+So that’s how a generation of china electronics assembly plants came to life.

-4. After Chinese workers learned a certain trade, they immediately started their own little factory, often making some components.
+4. After Chinese workers learned a particular trade, they immediately started their own China electronic assemblies or tiny plants, often making some components.

 6. All factories in China were working hard to out-cheap their neighbor.
 Hence China became the cost leader in Manufacturing for nearly everything.